Go back

 The Experience:

-• The infusion lasts approximately 40 minutes.
-(For treating pain-related conditions, infusions may range between 1-3 hours per condition).
+• The infusion itself is 40 minutes long.
+(For treating pain-related conditions, infusions are 1 hour long).

-• You can expect your appointment duration to be around 1-1.5 hours.
+• You can expect your entire appointment duration to be around 1-1.5 hours.

 • You will sit in a comfortable reclining chair with eye shades, headphones playing curated music, with a soft blanket.